EthernalSec/Internal-Network-Exposure-Hardening/docs/report.md

 1. Firewall enabled and configured using an allow-list approach
 2. Restricted SSH to trusted admin workstation (192.168.56.101)
 3. Allowed only required service port(s) for the business application
+4. ### Firewall & Access Control

+A host-based firewall (UFW) was enabled on the business server using a default-deny posture.
+Only required services were permitted:

+- SSH (22/tcp) for administrative access
+- Web application (3000/tcp) for the business service

+Administrative SSH access was further restricted by allowing connections only from the trusted security workstation (192.168.56.101), reducing the risk of lateral movement following a workstation compromise.

 ## Verification
 Post-hardening checks confirm reduced exposure to only necessary services.